dijeesh/eks-karpenter-workshop/manual-setup/Readme.md

-# Steps for deploying karpenter.sh Cluster AutoScaler on your existing EKS Clusters.
+# Steps for deploying karpenter on your existing EKS Clusters.

 ### **1. Create tags for your EKS Cluster**
 <br>